-All of you compassionate and caring people out there are probably thinking – “this is bunk” – but it can happen.
+All of you compassionate and caring people out there are probably thinking, “This is bunk.”
+But it can happen.
 For example, it may look a little something like one of the following:

-4) You thought you were in a pretty good place with your grief and you felt inspired to give back, but now that you’re engaged in the work you’re feeling overwhelmed by the depth of others’ pain and frustrated that others don’t seem to be making progress in the way you had hoped or expected.
+4) You thought you were in a pretty good place with your grief and you felt inspired to give back… but, now that you’re engaged in the work, you’re feeling overwhelmed by the depth of others’ pain and frustrated that others don’t seem to be making progress in the way you had hoped or expected.
 Overall, you’re confused about why you all of a sudden feel worse than when you began.

-Volunteerism as avoidance:
+Volunteerism as Avoidance:

 Avoidance is a tempting pattern in grief, especially when your avoidance is packaged in a really positive behavior that others reinforce.
 Research from 2008 has shown that low levels of volunteer services can have a positive impact, while volunteering to excess (as defined as volunteering for more than 800 hours per year) undermines those positive mental health impacts.
 This is relevant because avoidance is often a cycle that you have to engage in excessively in order for it to be maintained.

-Motivation for volunteerism:
+Motivation for Volunteerism:

-This study reinforced the positive health benefits of volunteering found in other studies when the goal of helping was truly altruistic.
+This study reinforced the positive health benefits of volunteering found in other studies… when the goal of helping was truly altruistic.
 Interestingly, when the individual’s goal was not altruism but self-enhancement, learning/understanding, etc, participants actually did not experience positive health benefits.
 In these instances, mortality rates were actually increased rather than decreased.
 Weird, right?

-It’s important to note that in light of these findings the authors included a discussion about whether it is better to volunteer for a self-focused reason rather than not at all.
-Good news here- compared to people who didn’t volunteer at all, the mortality risk wasn’t much different.
-Also, the authors speculate a bit about their findings, and they suggest that there are significant stressors that can come with helping others, stressors that can have a greater impact on us depending on the frame of mind we are in when we are serving others.
+It’s important to note that, in light of these findings, the authors included a discussion about whether it is better to volunteer for a self-focused reason rather than not at all.
+The good news here is, compared to people who didn’t volunteer at all, the mortality risk wasn’t much different.
+Also, the authors speculate a bit about their findings and suggest that there are significant stressors that can come with helping others.
+These stressors can have a greater impact on us depending on the frame of mind we are in when we are serving others.

-Feelings of expertise:
+Feelings of Expertise:

-Our parting words of wisdom are be self-aware.
+Our parting words of wisdom are this: Be self-aware.
 Make sure you are volunteering for the right reasons.
 Make sure you are in a good place with your own grief before opening yourself to the pain of others.
-Remember the old cliche, you can’t give to others if your bucket is empty.
-Pay attention to your feelings, notice what’s happening just before or during times when you feel distressing emotion, and check in with yourself from time to time and ask yourself whether this work is actually bringing you closer to a place of healing.
+Remember the old cliché: You can’t give to others if your bucket is empty.
+Pay attention to your feelings, notice what’s happening just before or during times when you feel distressing emotions, and check in with yourself from time to time to ask whether this work is actually bringing you closer to a place of healing.

-You should probably subscribe.
+You should also probably subscribe.